 Red flag #2: Clients who don’t respect boundaries

-Maybe this client expects you to be available out of office hours, or even if they do contact you during office hours they expect you to drop everything to be at their beck and call.
-This treatment can damage the relationship between the client and freelancer because the freelancer can feel they aren’t being treated with respect.
+Maybe this client expects you to be available out of office hours, or if they contact you during office hours they expect you to drop everything to be at their beck and call.
+This treatment can damage the relationship between the client and freelancer because the freelancer feels they aren’t being treated with respect.

-Things gradually break down over time as that tension increases and this can lead to a fall out.
-There's no longer a harmonious working relationship and the freelancer doesn’t want to continue working on the project.
-This creates the possibility of a claim for breach of contract.
+If there's no longer a harmonious working relationship and the freelancer doesn’t want to continue working on the project, this creates the possibility of a claim for breach of contract.